lhirata/blog/_posts/2020-04-17-baby-boule-recipe.md

 4. CAREFULLY (!) ease the dough into the dutch oven.
 Be careful not to touch the sides of the really hot dutch oven!
 5. Replace the dutch oven lid and put the whole thing back in the oven.
 6. Bake covered for 25 minutes.
 7. Remove the lid and bake for about another 15 minutes.
-Be sure to watch the color of the crust here-- pull the dutch oven out once it's dark brown and the seam edges are nice and crispy.
+Be sure to watch the color of the crust here-- pull the dutch oven out once the boule is dark brown and the seam edges are nice and crispy.
 8. Remove the boule from the dutch oven and let cool for at least 20 minutes.
 You can use a wire rack or just tip the loaf up on it's side.

 ## Sample Schedule